hrishioa/lumentis/README.md

 ## How to use

 1. Run `npx lumentis` in an empty directory.
 That's really it.
 You can skip the rest of this README.
+(Known issue if you've run Lumentis before: clear your npx cache with `npx clear-npx-cache` or you might get link errors.
+If you don't want to, you can also run `npx lumentis@0.2.1-dev`.)
 (DON'T run lumentis in the cloned repo!)
 2. Feed it a transcript, doc or notes when asked.
 3. Answer some questions about themes and audience.